 - Increase child abuse prosecution rates through a multidisciplinary approach that coordinates efforts of involved professionals and supports families

-To facilitate these goals, a written agreement was developed and signed by the various agencies involved in the assessment, treatment and prosecution of child abuse cases in Orange County, including the Florida Department of Children and Families, local law enforcement agencies, the Child Protection Team, The Healing Tree, the State Attorney’s Office, Community Based Care of Central Florida, and Orange County Public Schools.
+To facilitate these goals, a written agreement was developed and signed by the various agencies involved in the assessment, treatment and prosecution of child abuse cases in Orange County, including the Florida Department of Children and Families, local law enforcement agencies, the Child Protection Team, The Healing Tree, the State Attorney’s Office, Embrace Families, and Orange County Public Schools.
 This community collaboration created a safe space for abused children and their family members to access an array of assessment, advocacy and counseling services.

 The opening of the Children’s Advocacy Center brought the Child Protection Team and The Healing Tree together under one umbrella.
 The community task force identified a need for families to have a single point of contact to help them navigate court systems and obtain crisis intervention services.
 This gap was filled with the addition of child advocates who provide ongoing case management services.
 Child advocates support families with service referrals and crisis intervention.
 Currently, all families referred to the Children’s Advocacy Center for allegations of sexual abuse are offered these advocacy services.
 Families impacted by other types of abuse can also be referred for an Advocate as needed.

 - Immediate support and crisis intervention through the initial assessment process

 - Education about the child welfare and legal systems involved in child abuse cases

 - Information on how sexual abuse impacts children and families and the importance of obtaining treatment for children

 - Referrals to community resources